3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_03/w09d03/instructor_notes/angular_directives_and_nested_controllers.md

 ##### &#x1F535; YOU DO

-Create your form to update the list
+Add the form to create a new todo

 <br>

 ## ng-model Codealong (15 mins)

-Obviously we don't want to only use dummy data.
+Obviously we don't want to only use dummy data and just create new "something" todos.
 How do we keep an eye on what's in the input and send _that_ to our `addTodo` function?
 You guessed it, another directive!

 But first, let's think of it like this: we're going to be adding a new to-do to our list of existing to-dos and that to-do will be an object just like our others.
 Something like: